zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## Preface

-<p align="justify">While I was working on the upscaling method for images
+<p align="justify">While I was working on the upscaling method for
-using ESRGAN models, the question arose as to how I could utilise all available ESRGAN models with the approach I am working with.</p>
+images using ESRGAN models, the question arose as to how I could utilise all available ESRGAN models with the approach I am working with.</p>

-<p align="justify">If you use ESRGAN models from external sources, you will
+<p align="justify">If you use ESRGAN models from external sources,
-receive RRBD error messages that indicate a formatting problem.</p>
+you will get sometimes RRBD error messages indicating a tensor formatting problem.</p>

-<p align="justify">A basic converter can be found in the ESRGAN sources.
-I have
+<p align="justify">A simple converter can be found in the ESRGAN
-adapted this for my purposes.</p>
+sources.
+I have adapted this converter for my purposes.</p>

-<p align="justify">Now upscaler which I can use with AUTOMATIC1111 can be used.
+<p align="justify">Now upscalers that I can use with <i>AUTOMATIC1111</i>
-Upscaler from other resources as well are now available to me.</p>
+can be used.
+I can now also use upscalers from other sources.</p>

 ## Motivation